cmpitg/ulquikit/src/guide.md

   README
 ```

-The directory names should speak for itself.
+The directory names should speak for themselves.
 (Please *drop me a line if they
 don't*)

 For the most part, the simplest project looks like the following, and it's